pdean/geo-proj-cct/README.md

 # Geo::Proj::CCT

-perl interface to proj.org library conversions and transformations
+perl interface to proj.org library.
+Coordinate conversions and transformations only.

 ## INSTALLATION